-Indeed, at the time of Confederation, many Canadians were so disgruntled about the new union that in some places they flew the Union Jack at half mast and in others, tore and the arms in the fly.
+Thus today, our flag looks like this: A red background with the Union Jack in the upper corner near the staff and the arms in the fly.
 The arms comprise the three golden lions in the red field of England, the red lion and tressure on the golden ground of Scotland, the golden harp on the blue of Ireland and the three golden fleur-de-lis on the blue of Royal France.
 To give the flag a Canadian touch, green maple leaves were inserted beneath on a white background.